In Kentucky, applicants looking to earn their GED diploma have the option to do so online or at an official GED testing center.

 Since the GED program was introduced in the 1940s, in Kentucky alone, almost 440,000 adults have received their GED credentials.
 Holding the GED diploma will open doors for you that remained previously closed.
 It gives you a chance to change your job or your career; it will enable you to further your education and will positively impact your personal life.

-Free GED Online Prep In Kentucky
+Free GED Online Prep in Kentucky

 GED Testing Service reports that people who hold a secondary school credential are expected to earn some $9,600 more annually than those who do not.